Get Involved: Routt County volunteer opportunities

 Time-sensitive volunteer opportunities

-- Community member and Northwest Colorado Center for Independence client in need of transportation to medical appointments.
-Due to a car accident, a young gentleman is in critical need of community support to get to nonemergency medical appointments.
-Approximately 15 miles round trip and up to two hours total.
-The recipient is self-sufficient, and you will not need to attend the appointments.
-Call or text Collette 970-620-1195 if interested.
+- Community member and Northwest Colorado Center for Independence client is in need of transportation to medical appointments.
+The trips are approximately 15 miles round trip and 1 1/2 to 2 hours long.
+The recipient is self-sufficient, and volunteers will not need to attend appointments.
+Contact Collette at 970-620-1195.

-- Horizons in Routt County is seeking volunteers.
-Gregarious people who receive services from Horizons are looking for an opportunity to spend time in our community.
-Whether it be a cup of coffee, running an errand or cheering on the home team, the weekly one-hour outings will have significant impact on their lives and yours.
-Four activities are structured around your availability and shared interests.
-Call 970-879-4466 to find out more.
+- Reaching Everyone Preventing Suicide is collaborating with the Yampa Valley Medical Center to increase the number and presence of volunteers in the hospital emergency department assisting suicidal patients.
+Contact REPS at repssteamboat@gmail.com for more information.

-- Northwest Colorado Health is in need of agency volunteers to assist staff to fulfill the needed daily activities of the organization.
-This may include office work, agency events, helping patients with paperwork or answering questions.
-Contact Kyleigh Lawler at 970-871-7609 or klawler@northwestcoloradohealth.org.
+- Partners in Routt County need volunteer Senior Partners for their Youth Mentoring Program.
+Contact Maura Walsh at maura@partnersrouttcounty.org or 970- 879-6141 to volunteer.

 Start a dialogue, stay on topic and be civil.